-- Declaring all FSA funding approvals made pursuant to the Medium CAFO CatEx that are not yet completely implemented are null and void and in violation of the APA and NEPA; - d) Enjoining FSA from undertaking, approving, or allowing any funding activity pursuant to the Medium CAFO CatEx; - e) Awarding Plaintiffs their costs, expenses, and attorneys' fees under the Equal Access to Justice Act, 28 U.S.C. § 2412, and other applicable law; and - f) Providing for such other relief as the Court deems just and appropriate.
+- c) Declaring all FSA funding approvals made pursuant to the Medium CAFO CatEx that are not yet completely implemented are null and void and in violation of the APA and NEPA; - d) Enjoining FSA from undertaking, approving, or allowing any funding activity pursuant to the Medium CAFO CatEx; - e) Awarding Plaintiffs their costs, expenses, and attorneys' fees under the Equal Access to Justice Act, 28 U.S.C. § 2412, and other applicable law; and - f) Providing for such other relief as the Court deems just and appropriate.

-Respectfully submitted this 5th day of December, 2018.
+Respectfully submitted this 22d day of May, 2019.